kyleturner/strangeloop/Notes.md

 * mark - highlight; calls attention to something

 ##New Input Types!
-(13)
+(13 in total)

-If the browser doesn't support it, its treated as text.
+If the browser doesn't support it, its treated as text field.

 Some New Types: